wilfredloh/escape-game/README-1.txt

 - unlock item only if it's the last unlockable clicked (changing 'found' key to 'lastSeen')
 - hover to show a map or use map
 - end game: calculate your score (time left + health left + number of items found)
-- add shake to 'the walls are shifting!'
 - stop losing life after 1st stage
 - time goes to 5 AM